erunyan6/Lab_Buddy/README.md

 ```

-As this passion project develops, pre-build versions will be uploaded.
+As this passion project develops, **built** versions will be uploaded.

 ## 🚀 Usage